Stationary Reflection and the failure of SCH: Countable cofinality

 We are now ready to define the analogs of $\mathcal{H}$ and $\mathcal{H}_n$ for our situation.
 Recall that for subset $X$ of some poset, we write $< X >$ for the upwards closure in that poset.
-Which poset is meant will be clear from the context.
+It will be clear from the context which poset we are working with, when taking this upwards closure.

-Let $H$ be generic for $\mathbb{Q}_\omega$ over $V[G_0]$ and recall that $\qo_\omega = i_n(\qo_\omega)$ is also a member of $N_n$ for every $n \geq 1$, and is $i_n(\kappa^+)$-closed.
-We note that clearly, $i_n(\kappa^+) > i_{n-1}(\kappa^{++}) = \text{width}(k_n)$.
+Let $H$ be generic for $\mathbb{Q}_\omega$ over $V[G_0]$ and recall that $\qo_\omega = i_n(\qo_\omega)$ is also a member of $N_n$ for every $n$, and is $i_n(\kappa^+)$-closed.
+We note that clearly, $i_n(\kappa^+) > i_{n-1}(\kappa^{++}) \geq \text{width}(k_n)$.

 Let

 and

 Note that $\mathcal{H}_n$ is a subset of $\prod_{m \leq n} j_{m,n}(k_m(\qo_\omega))$.
 We do not yet know that it is generic.